aptx4869lm/4DCapture-FPV/README.md

     - images: folder that contains all video frames
     - keypoints: folder that contains all body keypoints
     - body_gen: folder that contains all body mesh files:
-    - smoothed_boyd: folder that contains all temporal-smoothed body mesh files:
+    - smoothed_boyd: folder that contains all jointly-optimized body mesh files:
     - camera_pose.txt: text file that contains camera pose at each temporal footprint
     - meshed-poisson.ply: scene mesh file from dense reconstruction
     - camera.txt: text file that contains camera parameters